-The piston chamber, made up of the acetal bearing, actuator cup (piston) and the internal spring mechanism, is not user serviceable.
+The piston chamber, made up of the PTFE bearings, aluminum actuator cup (piston), and the internal spring mechanism, is not user serviceable.
 DO NOT DISASSEMBLE THE PISTON CHAMBER.
-Disassembly of the Valve's internal components may make it inoperable and will void the warranty.
+Disassembly of the valve's internal components may make it inoperable and will void the warranty.

-Access the Valve's interior and actuator cup (piston) seal for cleaning:
+Access the valve's interior and actuator cup (piston) seal for cleaning:

-- 1. Remove the Valve's inlet flange end (the flange end opposite the flow arrow). - 2.
-Use a 7/64" hex key wrench to remove the six (6) hex screws that secure the flange end onto the Valve body. - 3.
-Hold the Valve body firmly in one hand and the flange in the other. - 4.
-Slowly twist, rock and pull the flange end away from the Valve body.
-It will be tight due to the sealing O-ring. - 5.
-The O-ring can be reused if it is still smooth, flexible and undamaged.
+- 1. Remove the valve's inlet flange end (the flange end opposite the flow arrow). - 2.
+Use a 7/64" hex key wrench to remove the six (6) hex screws that secure the flange end onto the valve body. - 3.
+Hold the valve body firmly in one hand and the flange in the other. - 4.
+Remove the flange end from the valve body.
+It may be tight due to the sealing O-ring. - 5.
+The O-ring can be reused if it is still smooth, flexible, and undamaged.